vuhongai/TC_CancerImmunotherapy_Challenge1/README.md

 # TC_CancerImmunotherapy_Challenge1
-Code and solution for Cancer Immunotherapy Data Science Grand Challenge - Challenge 1 Challenge 1 submission - Ai VU HONG (vuhongai)
+Code and solution for Cancer Immunotherapy Data Science Grand Challenge - Challenge 1

+Challenge 1 submission - Ai VU HONG (vuhongai)

+This submission ranked 5th in the last public leaderboard but unfortunately out of top 10 in the final private leaderboard.
+In fact, the prediction of the 3 genes Fosb, Mafk, Stat3 are indeed not so bad, but Ets1 is completely unexpected (for everyone) where the unlabeled class account for 99%, I wonder whose solution can predict that.

 ## 1 Overview
 In order to predict the 5-state proportions of different knockout in the test set, I learned the minimal presentation of all 15077 genes (gene embedding - 32-dimension vector) from provided scRNA-seq data.
 The [scETM model](https://github.com/hui2000ji/scETM) was used to trained and extract gene embedding.
 Next, multiple fully-connected neural networks was trained mapping 32-D gene embedding vector to 5-D output vector, resulting multiple predictions on 7 held-out test set.
 These predictions were then filtered and averaged for final submission.